MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/people-picker-adaptive-card.md

 People Picker helps users to search and select people in Adaptive Card.
 You can add People Picker as input control to Adaptive Card, which works across chats, channels, task modules, and tabs.
 People Picker supports the following features:

-* Searching single or multiple users.
+* Searches single or multiple users.
-* Selecting single or multiple users.
+* Selects single or multiple users.
-* Reassigning to single or multiple users.
+* Reassigns to single or multiple users.
-* Prepopulating the name of selected users.
+* Prepopulates the name of selected users.

 ## Scenarios for People Picker in Adaptive Cards